 Jayson Tatum‘s return to the court roughly 10 months after an Achilles tear has been a remarkable story, but the Celtics star admitted that he’s been frustrated by the difficulty of trying to get back to the player he used to be, writes Adam Himmelsbach of The Boston Globe (subscription required).
-Tatum held a brief session with reporters after Sunday’s loss to Minnesota, which saw him go scoreless in the first half before finishing with 16 points and 11 rebounds.
+Tatum held a brief session with reporters after Sunday’s loss to Minnesota, which saw him go scoreless in the first half before he finished with 16 points and 11 rebounds.

 “I mean, I ain’t know how this [expletive] was going to be,” he said.
 “I mean, it’s tough.
 In the moment, you try not to think about it, you just want to be Jayson Tatum and feel like yourself again.
 I’m not Superman, so it’s obviously going to take some time.
 I think the next day I can give myself a little more grace over certain things, but in the moment, I mean, it’s frustrating.”